Insights@Phoslock- A look back to look forward.

 Restoring Loch Flemington: A Landmark Case for Phosphorus Control

-In 2011, BBC Scotland reported on the dramatic recovery of Loch Flemington, a 35-acre kettle hole loch near Nairn, following decades of pollution and algal blooms.
+In 2011, BBC Scotland reported on the dramatic recovery of Loch Flemington, a 35-acre kettle hole loch near Nairn, following decades of pollution and algal blooms driven by excess nutrients..
 You can read the original article here: Saving Highland's Loch Flemington 'globally important'.

 For years, this small but ecologically significant loch suffered from nutrient enrichment, leading to severe algal blooms.
 In 1995, an intense bloom of blue-green algae depleted oxygen levels and killed every trout in the loch in a single day.
 Community concerns dated back to the 1970s, when sewage discharges and catchment pressures first began to affect water quality.